Summit of Gran Paradiso

 Difficulty

-One question we often get asked is 'how fit do I need to be to climb Gran Paradiso?'
+There is no technical climbing on the route up Gran Paradiso, however on the summit ridge you will be attached to fixed lines and you will make a short, exposed step up to the summit.
+You need experience walking in crampons and with the use of an ice axe but nothing more.
 While a high level of fitness will make the climb a lot easier, it by no means requires you to be a super-human.
 That being said, a solid training plan will help you to better prepare for the climb and will make your time on the mountain far more enjoyable.
-What all successful climbers share though is a real Kandoo attitude and that means high levels of grit and determination
+What all successful climbers share is a real Kandoo attitude and that means high levels of grit and determination

 Looking for training advice or a training plan in preparation for this trip?
 We'd recommend checking out Kate Sielmann and her coaching programs that are specific to mountaineering and trekking training.
 Find more details here.